VECTOR Library

 Practical Relevance

-The VECTOR Library emphasizes resources that provide practical, actionable information that can be applied in real-world settings.
+The VECTOR Library emphasizes resources that provide practical, actionable information applicable in real-world settings.
 We prioritize materials that offer guidance on prevention, surveillance, and control strategies that are accessible and implementable.

 Our Quality Review Process